TimurShmateyev/companion.home-assistant/docs/wear-os/wear-os.md

 ## Home Screen

-The following list of domains are currently supported to toggle/execute once you log in and select them:
+The following list of domains are currently supported to toggle/execute once you log in and select them

 * `button`
 * `cover`